MarleyLobao/PIC_16F877A/README.md

-# PIC_CCS_Experiments
+# PIC_16F877A
-This repository is just a collection of experiments performed in the Digital Systems Architecture Lab course.
+This repository contains some small projects performed with the PIC 16F877A on a McLab2 board during the Digital Systems Architecture Laboratory course.

 ## Summary of the topics covered:
 `exp1` - PIC GPIO
+`exp2` - PIC Timer, 7 Segments Display and LCD

 It was used in the experiments:
 - `PIC16F877A microcontroller`